zwawrzaszek/TEAM/readme.txt

 3. Set up Slack.
 3.1.
 Create Slack account and/or join our channel.
 3.2.
 Say hello!
-4. Add your availability so we can schedule a regular Slack meeting (use a Git commit to the availability.txt file—get used to commits!)
+4. Add your availability so we can schedule a regular Slack meeting (use a Git commit to the availability.txt file—get used to commits!).
-5. Pick your role in roles.txt; if you want to switch with someone before Wednesday use Slack or e-mail them to discuss
+5. Pick your role in roles.txt; if you want to switch with someone before Wednesday use Slack or e-mail them to discuss.
-6. Add at least 2 ideas—preferably consonant with your role—to pitch_ideas.txt
+6. Add at least 2 ideas—preferably consonant with your role—to pitch_ideas.txt .

 +++
 Ground Rules